 Writing tens of articles and a book about negotiation, I have confronted myself with the question: how much do I know about the topic?
 Do I consider myself an expert in this area?
 All the things I wrote seem so natural to me.
 And then the answer came to me from experience and my clients: what appears natural for me may seem like a threshold for others who have not built these abilities for themselves.
 I like to think I have benefited from my negotiation skills more personally than in my professional life.
 Also, most people I know DO have the ability to look for offers and negotiate – the contrast is given by those who don’t have this ability.

 In 2003, when I started to get in touch with personal development systems, I was in a rush to share all the wonderful knowledge I was getting with everyone.
 Now, I find out with sadness that there is a gap.
 A huge gap.
-Some people actually prefer to live an unnegotiated life – and to work unnecessarily to pay for it, just to avoid the pain of getting out of the comfort area.
+Some people prefer to live an unnegotiated life – and to work unnecessarily to pay for it, just to avoid the pain of getting out of their comfort zone.
 The comfort they dream of is getting much more highly paid, unfortunately.